MEF-BDA503/mef-bda503.github.io/project_guidelines.md

 - Preparation of the preprocessed data (Nov 17, 18:30)
 - Exploratory Data Analysis (Dec 1, 2021 18:30)
 - Rehearsal (Dec 8, 2021 18:30)
+- Blog Post & Teaser (Dec 15, 2021 18:30)
 - Final Project and Presentation (Dec 15, 2021 18:30)

-Final deadline is strict but you will be able to revise your final project document.
+Final deadline is strict, but you will be able to revise your final project document.

 ## Required Final Deliverables